Sunak’s Covid messages may reveal plot to oust Boris, allies claim

 Tory donor Lord Cruddas, an outspoken backer of Mr Johnson, also urged his ally not to be “held to ransom” by the threat.
 “Don’t worry Boris Johnson I can easily get your legal fees funded by supporters and crowd funding, it’s easy,” he tweeted.

-Mr Johnson wrote to the inquiry’s chairwoman, Baroness Hallett, saying he was sending all the unredacted WhatsApps he had given to the Cabinet Office.
+Mr Johnson wrote to the inquiry’s chair, Baroness Hallett, saying he was sending all the unredacted WhatsApps he had given to the Cabinet Office.

 He said he would like to do the same for the messages on an old phone he was told not to use after it emerged the number had been online for 15 years.
 That device will be crucial, containing discussions before May 2021.